 By Gbenga Osinaike

-The race course, the open lawn, the cricket court and the entire milieu of Nigeria’s Tafawa Balewa Square was strewn with human folks on the night of Friday December 5, 2014.
+The race course, the open lawn, the cricket court, and the entire milieu of Nigeria’s Tafawa Balewa Square were filled with people on the night of Friday, December 5, 2014.

-The platform accommodates gospel artists from all tribes and tongues, from all nook and cranny of the globe.
-The collection of artists for The Experience is always the finest among the bests.
+The platform accommodates gospel artists from all tribes and tongues, from all nooks and crannies of the globe.
+The collection of artists for The Experience is always the finest among the best.

 This year’s event was no exception.
 Every second mattered in the all-night event, which brought together church leaders from various denominations.